World Book Day ideas for schools – Simple ideas for 2024

 - by Teachwire

-Looking for World Book Day activities to use in primary school?
+Are you a primary teacher looking for World Book Day ideas for schools?
 You’re in the right place!
 We also have a guide to the best World Book Day ideas for secondary schools.

 Jump to a section: